danielelozzi/SPEED/README.md

 SPEED (LabSCoC Processing and Extraction of Eye-tracking Data) is a Python-based GUI application designed to streamline the processing and feature extraction of data acquired with Pupil Labs Neon eye trackers.
 Developed by the members and collaborators of the LabSCoC - Laboratorio di Scienze Cognitive e del Comportamento (Cognitive and Behavioural Science Lab) at the University of L'Aquila, SPEED simplifies the initial steps of eye-tracking data analysis.

 *Authors*
-Daniele Lozzi
+Daniele Lozzi,
-Ilaria Di Pompeo
+Ilaria Di Pompeo,
-Martina Marcaccio
+Martina Marcaccio,
-Matias Ademaj
+Matias Ademaj,
-Simone Migliore
+Simone Migliore,
 Giuseppe Curcio

 *Getting Started*